How to protect your rights if you are going to work in the US

-- Your expenses can be paid, so you need to inform your employer as soon as possible so that he can complete all the necessary documents for you.
+- Your expenses can be paid, so you need to inform your employer as soon as possible so that he can fill out all the necessary documents for you.

-- During a visit to the doctor or stay in the hospital, ask for copies of all documents related to your illness or injury.
+- When visiting a doctor or being in the hospital, ask for copies of all documents related to your illness or injury.